Coastal Resiliency and Infrastructure Funding FAQs

 3. Must Resiliency Round applicants be located in Cape May, Ocean or Atlantic Counties?

 Yes.
-To be eligible to apply for a Resiliency Round grant, the applicant must be located in one of these three Counties in New Jersey.
+To be eligible to apply for a Resiliency Round grant, the applicant must be located in one of these three counties in New Jersey.

-5. How much money will be available for Resiliency Round grants?
+4. How much money will be available for Resiliency Round grants?

-7. Must applicants support the offshore wind industry to be eligible to apply for a Resiliency Round grant?
+5. Must applicants support the offshore wind industry to be eligible to apply for a Resiliency Round grant?

-8. What are some examples of Resiliency projects that may be eligible for a Trust Grant?
+6. What are some examples of Resiliency projects that may be eligible for a Trust Grant?

 • Exploring climate hazards